 This is how you do it with CameraX:

-First, you can transform the coordinates by calling
+First, you transform the coordinates by creating a

 Next, you create an action.
 To focus and meter at the same point, use

 FocusMeteringAction, passing the normalized metering point.